 Since beginning this site, I’ve been approached by fire professionals, educators and others to speak to their groups on the topic of firefighting and leadership.
 This new turn has become a great and unexpected opportunity for me.
 If you have a group that could benefit from this old fire leader telling some stories and how those stories relate to your group, send me a note through this site.

-Update: Between July 1, 2019 and February 18, 2020, stories have been downloaded over 50,000 times.
+Update: Between July 1, 2019 and August 8th, 2020, stories have been downloaded about 100,000 times.
 I really appreciate everyone’s interest and support.
 Please tell your friends to visit the site and enjoy one of our stories.
 Thanks!